Law of attraction (New Thought): Descriptions

 Proponents believe that the law of attraction is always in operation and that it brings to each person the conditions and experiences that they predominantly think about, or which they desire or expect.

 Charles Haanel wrote in The Master Key System (1912):

-Ralph Trine wrote in In Tune With The Infinite (1897):
+Ralph Trine wrote in In Tune with the Infinite (1897):

-In her 2006 film The Secret, Rhonda Byrne emphasized thinking about what each person wants to obtain, but also to infuse the thought with the maximum possible amount of emotion.
+In her 2006 documentary, The Secret, Rhonda Byrne emphasized thinking about what each person wants to obtain, but also to infuse the thought with the maximum possible amount of emotion.
 She claims the combination of thought and feeling is what attracts the desire.
 Another similar book is James Redfield's The Celestine Prophecy, which says reality can be manifested by man.
 The Power of Your Subconscious Mind by Joseph Murphy, says readers can achieve seemingly impossible goals by learning how to bring the mind itself under control.
 The Power by Rhonda Byrne and The Alchemist by Paulo Coelho are similar.
-While personal testimonies claim the secret and the law to have worked for them, a number of skeptics have criticized Byrne's film and book.
-The New York Times Book Review called the secret pseudoscience and an "illusion of knowledge".
+While there are personal testimonies that claim that methods based on The Secret and the law of attraction have worked for them, a number of skeptics have criticized Byrne's film and book.
+The New York Times Book Review called The Secret pseudoscience and an "illusion of knowledge".